 originally hails from El Salvador, but has been a mainstay at Harlequin’s for 14 years – propagating, potting up and keeping our plants beautiful.
 Back in El Salvador he has a coffee farm with cows and other animals.
 Alfredo grew up on his grandfather’s dairy farm where he began learning to take care of plants and animals, and we feel blessed his skills grace us now.

-is originally from the Midwest, coming to Colorado with a degree in horticulture, arboriculture, and natural areas management.
+has a degree in horticulture, arboriculture, and natural areas management.
 She is excited to help people navigate the plants of Harlequins and find what will best suit their and the plant’s needs.
 Jillian is fascinated with the native plants of the Rockies and particularly has interests in medicinals, edibles, and wild mushrooms.

 has worked at Harlequin’s Gardens for eight years.
 We’re grateful for all he does behind the scenes keeping everything healthy.
 He loves to watch plants grow, and has been gardening since he was a teenager back in El Salvador.

 is passionate about bridging the gap between our inner health and the health of our beautiful planet.
 She loves working outside with seeds, plants, soil, and microorganisms, and carries that love and energy with her when helping customers at Harlequin’s, or while getting down and dirty at one of the local farms.
 She is Board Certified in Holistic Nutrition, a Certified Health Coach and Personal Trainer, earned a Permaculture Design Certification, and holds a degree in Education.
-If interested, you can find more info on Susan’s nutrition work at www.mbsnutrition.earth.
+You can find more info on Susan’s nutrition work at www.mbsnutrition.earth.